Coffee Farming: Expert Coffee Land Management Tips

 Farming 06: Managing Coffee Land - Helena Coffee Vietnam

-Dig trenches to direct the flow of water to a certain area.
+Dig trenches to direct the flow of water to a particular area.
 To help water soak into the soil.

 Share